-Universal RMS will be installed in at least 25 PV mini grid system all over Indonesia.
-The selection is based on the following criteria: (1) PV Mini grid that operates properly, (2) network coverage of at least 2G, (3) consist of the systems with lead acid or lithium ion battery technology, (4) samples of several capacities, (5) samples in several provinces.
+Universal REMOS will be installed in at least 25 PV mini grid system all over Indonesia.
+The selection is based on the following criteria: (1) PV Mini grid that operates properly, (2) at least has 2G network coverage, (3) consist of the systems with lead acid or lithium ion battery technology, (4) include samples from varioussystem capacity, (5) samples from various provinces.